Grades of Carbide

 All these differing combinations of mixes and grain sizes lead to ultra-efficient carbide grades, but they are generally aimed very specifically at particular materials, speeds, feeds, depths of cut and cutting conditions.
 Model engineers, however, tend to require a general purpose tungsten carbide grade that will work well on carbon steels, stainless steels and cast irons, as well as non-ferrous materials such as brass, bronze, aluminium, plastics and even wood.
 Our literature therefore concentrates on our unique grade of carbide, NJ17.

 NJ17 is a fine-grained tungsten carbide with good edge sharpness.
 It combines good abrasive wear resistance with the toughness to withstand heavier cuts at moderate speeds.
 It can also tolerate a certain amount of abuse!
-NJ17 has a micro-thin coating of Titanium Nitride, giving excellent tool-life, coupled with good surface finishes and less tendency towards built up edge on the softer workpiece materials.
+NJ17 has a micro-thin, ultra-smooth top coating of Aluminium Oxide, giving excellent tool-life, coupled with good surface finishes and less tendency towards built up edge on the softer workpiece materials.